Do you enjoy smoking your meat?

 Well, after doing lots of research before building my own smoker, I’ve learned that there are lots of different options.

-So I’m going to bring you the best plans and ideas for a smoker and/or smokehouse that the internet has to offer.
+So I’m going to bring you the best smokehouse plans and ideas that the internet has to offer.

 Awesome Smokehouse Plans and Ideas

 1. DIY Cedar Smokehouse

 This smoker is a beautiful option.
 It is constructed from concrete blocks and cedar wood.
 It has plenty of room to hang lots of meat.